 Our beloved Long Beach boardwalk

-has been rebuilt ─ but it is doubtful it will
+has since been rebuilt ─ but it is doubtful it will

 ever give anyone as much joy and lingering fond memories as it gave

-us during the happy days when we were kids.
+us during the "happy days: when we grew up.

 Legend held that P.T.

 Barnum's* famous elephant, Jumbo, was used to haul and lay the